-The Centre’s core research will develop an improved understanding of biodiversity gains; how humans are causing, responding to, and sometimes benefitting from those gains, and how human responses in turn affect subsequent biodiversity change.
+The Centre's core research is developing an improved understanding of biodiversity gains; how humans are causing, responding to, and sometimes benefitting from those gains, and how human responses in turn affect subsequent biodiversity change.

 We value the participation of every member of our community and want to ensure that LCAB is an enjoyable place to work.
 LCAB provides a friendly, supportive, collaborative working environment and advocates flexible working to encourage a healthy work/life balance.
 We welcome applications from people of any and all backgrounds, and are very happy to discuss and accommodate any individual needs.

-A brand new work space designed in collaboration with LCAB will provide an area which caters for individual and collaborative research as well as social space for relaxed and informal get togethers.
+A brand new work space designed in collaboration with LCAB provides an area which caters for individual and collaborative research as well as social space for relaxed and informal get togethers.

 Dr Harrie Neal - I work on attitudes towards non-native species in late eighteenth- and early nineteenth-century Britain and Ireland.
 Over 5000 novel species were introduced to Britain between 1750 and 1850, and I look at how some species came to be naturalized and others viewed as invasive, alien, diseased, and corrupting.